 Sycamore Trees for Sale Online

 Sycamore trees are nationally renowned as beautiful shade trees.
-These enormous trees are known for their wide canopies comprised of large lobed leaves, making them ideal for large landscapes where quick shade is required.
+These large trees are known for their wide canopies comprised of large lobed leaves, making them ideal for large landscapes where quick shade is required.

 What Types of Sycamore Trees Are There?

-Sycamore trees, also known as buttonwood or buttonball trees, are recognized for their incredible height, gray-brown camouflage bark, and one-inch balls that hang from the tree through the winter.
-Only a handful of sycamore species are found across the world, but they are all similar in appearance, whether you’re comparing the American, Asian or European varieties.
+Sycamore trees, also known as buttonwood or buttonball trees, are recognized for their incredible height, gray-brown camouflage bark, and dark green leaves that turn yellow in the fall.
+Only a handful of sycamore species are found across North America, but they are all similar in appearance, whether you’re comparing the American Sycamore Tree, Asian or European varieties.

 Why Should You Plant Sycamore Trees on Your Property?

-Sycamores are beautiful trees with long histories in the United States, named as the largest deciduous trees in the Eastern United States.
-Growing 75 to 100 feet tall on average with a similar spread, these trees can have trunks up to 10 feet in diameter, making them impractical for smaller landscapes, but a great addition to parks and larger estates.
-If you want something that’s sure to take up plenty of room, this is a great tree to choose from.
+These trees can have trunks up to 10 feet in diameter, making them impractical for smaller landscapes but a great addition to parks and larger estates.
+If you want something sure to create dense shade, this is a great tree to choose from.

 How Can You Find the Right Sycamore Trees for Your Home?

-Sycamores are a unique tree that may not suit every garden.
-If your landscape is limited in nature and doesn’t have the room to support a tree with a 10-foot-diameter trunk, it may be best to look at another variety.
+Sycamores are unique trees that may not suit every garden.
+If your landscape is limited in size and doesn’t have the room to support a tree with a 10-foot-diameter trunk, it may be best to look at another variety.
 However, if you own a larger estate or are looking for a landscape tree for a park or other large swath of land, the sycamore may be a good choice.
-Just be sure to plant it away from utility lines, sidewalks, and buildings to avoid problems with the root growth patterns.

 How Do You Care for Your Sycamore Trees?

-Sycamore trees grow well in many environments across the United States, growing in nearly any soil and many full to partial sun conditions.
-They do prefer deep, rich soil, however, so it’s best to plant them in an area that has moist, well-drained earth and amend the soil with a tree fertilizer such as Tree Tone by Espoma before planting.
-Always be sure to water your young tree regularly and deeply to keep the soil from drying out as the root system grows.
+Sycamore trees grow well in many environments across the United States, growing in nearly any soil and under partial to full sun conditions.
+They prefer deep, rich soil, so it’s best to plant them in an area with well-drained but moist soil.
+Amend the soil with a tree fertilizer such as Tree Tone by Espoma before planting.
+Always water your young tree regularly and deeply to keep the soil from drying out as the root system grows.

-Once established, young sycamore trees handle drought and other poor conditions with greater endurance, so they require less attention.
+Once established, young sycamore trees handle drought and other poor conditions with greater endurance, requiring less attention.
 Continue fertilizing each season and give sycamores a deep soak each month, especially in dry environments.
-As the tree grows, it should be pruned to remove lower branches, dictating the shape of the tree.
+As the tree grows, it should be pruned to remove lower branches, dictating the tree's shape.